polterguy/rosetta/README.md

 The reasons for this, is because an adversary might gain control over your box.
 If he does, then your log files will give away not only you, but also all users of your website.
-This creates a dangerous situation, where the log files of your web server, can unintentionally become you and your friends nemesis and Judas.
+This creates a dangerous situation, where the log files of your web server, can unintentionally become you and your friends Nemesis and Judas.

 ### User-Agent whitelist

 Rosetta can be configured to only accept requests from a specific range of user agents.
-This allows you to for instance only accept requests from visitors using the Tor browser, which prevents users from visiting your website, unless they're within the safety of the Onion protocol.
+This allows you to for instance only accept requests from visitors using the Tor browser, which prevents users from visiting your website, unless they're within the safety of the Onion protocol, or using a user agent, that is insecure for other reasons.
+For instance, this feature, allows you to force your users to upgrade insecure browsers, to help them protect themselves against themselves.

 This feature can be configured through the *"user-agents-whitelist"* configuration property.
 It works by creating a list of pipe separated (|) strings, which of the